laanayabdrzak/Mobile-Application-Guidelines-V1/README.md

 #### Structure
  - Comments are a great way to group your methods, especially in view controllers.
+ - Use styles to avoid duplicate attributes in layout XMLs.
+ - Do not make a deep hierarchy of ViewGroups
+ - Organization build logic approach: **Gradle, CocoaPods, Carthage**

 #### External style guides
 It can however be useful to peruse the style guides of other software companies, even if some bits can be quite company-specific or opinionated.